Civil Liberty Law

 (3) banning singing;

 (4) barring the elderly from church;

 (7) favoring one religion over another.

 On November 22, 2022, Vice Chancellor Laster dismissed our complaint on the lack of subject matter jurisdiction, and transferring the case to Delaware’s Superior Court where we intend to proceed to a jury trial.

 Native American Cases

-In addition, our firm represents the Native American Guardian’s Association (NAGA) across the country.
+In addition, our firm has represented the Native American Guardian’s Association (NAGA) in various matters across the country.
 NAGA is a section 501(c)(3) non-profit organization that focuses on increased education about Native Americans, especially in public educational institutions.
 It seeks greater recognition of Native American heritage through sports and other high-profile public venues.
 NAGA has been partnering with public schools across the country to help those schools (a) eliminate stereotypical “mascot” caricatures and iconography, chants and cheers, and (b) develop respectful and culturally appropriate Native American names, logos, iconography and imagery.